Facebook

 Cons

-• Quite long and can be challenging to steer without swivel function.
+• Quite long and can be challenging to steer without a swivel function.

 Side-By-Side Triple Stroller

-Side-by-side strollers are excellent for triplets, and some even will hold four babies.
-Because the babies will be sitting next to each other, it does require some balancing.
+Side-by-side strollers are excellent for triplets, and some will even hold four babies.
+However, because the babies will be sitting next to each other, it requires some balancing.
 But they’re great to steer, and all your little ones have a front-seat view.

 You can also use them for varying ages, as long as you plan a little.
 Don’t place two heavy toddlers next to an infant.
 This could throw the stroller off balance or put excessive weight on one wheel.

 Side-by-side strollers aren’t ideal when shopping.
-They rarely fit through the doors or down a narrow aisle.
-However, if you live in the suburbs or countryside, and want one mostly for taking relaxing strolls, these are perfect.
+They rarely fit through doors or down narrow aisles.
+However, if you live in the suburbs or countryside and want one primarily for taking relaxing strolls, these are perfect.

 Pros